55 Corgi Facts That Make Them The Best Pets

 Since mine is called Sherlock, I like to dress him up as Sherlock Holmes.
 But they look unspeakably adorable in a variety of outfits, including but not limited to a. a banana, b. a lobster, and c. a hot dog.
 And the looks on their faces that clearly say, “This is beneath my dignity” makes it that much cuter.

-A “boop” is when they get close to your face and suddenly smack their little snouts against your nose in a slobbery, trademark corgi display of affection.
+A “boop” is when corgi gets close to your face and suddenly smacks their little snouts against your nose in a slobbery, trademark corgi display of affection.
 It can also refer to the practice of “booping” them by repeatedly touching their snouts, which they never seem to mind.